The Secretary of State was asked—

 We keep all policy under review, but I think Members across the House recognise yet another attack on universal credit and the system.
 We know that the legacy benefit system simply would not have coped with the unprecedented demand we have seen during covid-19.
 Universal credit has done a superb job.
 I hope that when the hon.
 Gentleman reflects on the role that universal credit has played in ensuring that over 3.2 million people have got the support they need as quickly as possible, he will take a different view about its success.

 The statistics show that full-time work substantially reduces the chances of poverty.
-The absolute rate of poverty for a child where both parents work full time is 4% compared with 44% where one or more parents are in part-time work.
-We are supporting people into full-time work wherever possible, for example, through our childcare offer, and universal credit, where work always pays, is a fundamental part of that offer.
+The absolute rate of poverty for a child when both parents work full time is 4% compared with 44% when one or more parents are in part-time work.
+We are supporting people into full-time work wherever possible, for example through our childcare offer, and universal credit, where work always pays, is a fundamental part of that offer.

 I welcomed the Minister’s confirmation last week of no appeal in the universal credit court case that the Department lost, but has he yet grasped the full scale of the problem that that issue has raised?
 He said in the House last week that, at most, 1,500 people were affected and suggested that 85,000 was a figure that had come from the Opposition.
 I wonder whether he has now had the chance to see that that 85,000 figure comes from the decision of Lady Justice Rose in the Court of Appeal last week.
 Did he also see that Lord Justice Underhill said: